 Ownership Disclosure: None

-His early options continue to be seen as some of the most interesting cards in the hobby.
-They’re all valuable, although there are a number of decent signed post-war options to look out for which are more affordable.
+His early options continue to be seen as some of the most exciting cards in the hobby.
+They’re all valuable, although there are several decent signed post-war options to look out for which are more affordable.

-For many of the ‘30s cards, any version is desirable, while prices will rise significantly if you’re looking at the best-graded options.
-We’d stick to PSA/BGS/SGC grades if possible, to eliminate any possibility of forgeries or alterations.
+For many of the ‘30s cards, any version is desirable, while prices will rise significantly if you look at the best-graded options.
+If possible, we’d stick to PSA/BGS/SGC grades to eliminate any possibility of forgeries or alterations.

-Pre-war DiMaggio cards are always going to be a hot ticket item, but they’re also a great long-term investment piece.
-Prices for the rarest cards continue to increase each year, and ‘The Yankee Clipper’ is no exception.
+Pre-war DiMaggio cards will always be a hot ticket item, but they’re also a great long-term investment piece.
+Prices for the rarest cards continue to increase yearly, and ‘The Yankee Clipper’ is no exception.

-The best versions of the rarest cards always seem to be a good investment piece, although the high price of entry will stave off most would-be collectors.
+The best versions of the rarest cards always seem to be a good investment piece, although the high entry price will stave off most would-be collectors.